 “Crime is rampant,” he said during a Sept.
 23 rally in Indiana County — although local police leaders had been saying otherwise.
 “The jobs are taken by migrants, illegally imported to our countries.”

 Charleroi was reeling from another trend that Trump decries: a long, painful history of deindustrialization.
-Locals had just learned that its history glass factory — one of the few remaining in a region that once dominated the glass-making industry — would close by the end of the year.
+Locals had just learned that its historic glass factory — one of the few remaining in a region that once dominated the glass-making industry — would close by the end of the year.

 The plant, owned by Corelle Brands, employs 300 people and makes the popular Pyrex cookware — which has been made in Charleroi since before World War II.
 Daniel Byrne is one of the many employees whose family history goes back nearly that long: Her grandfather worked there, and it’s where she met her husband.